emrangel/Prueba_DE/README.md

 3. For any other case, the consumer consent will be classified as Unknown.

-Example:
+**Example:**

-iIf the table contains a row with TC-PP and another row with MARKETING-ACTIVATION for a specific consumer and specific brand, the consumer consent have to be classified as "OptedIn" for that brand.
+if the table contains a row with TC-PP and another row with MARKETING-ACTIVATION for a specific consumer and specific brand, the consumer consent have to be classified as "OptedIn" for that brand.
 If the table contains only a row with TC-PP for a specific consumer and brand, the consent have to be classified as "Not Given".

 Using the same table abi_consents, create a query to process the input table according to the BUSINESS RULES described in the section description above.